EdwardDixon/Automation-and-Harassment-Detection/README.md

 # Automation-and-Harassment-Detection
-This repository contains code to accompany the chapter of the same name in the [forthcoming Springer textbook on online harassment](https://www.wearethorn.org/).
+This repository contains code to accompany the chapter of the same name in the [Springer textbook on online harassment](https://www.wearethorn.org/).

 [Look here](codesample.ipynb) for the code that generated the tables and figures and trained the models described in the chapter.